2017 Conference Poster Session

 2017 and the second will be on

-Each poster session will give conference attendees about 2 hours to browse
+Each poster session will give conference attendees at least 90 minutes to browse

 through the extensive collection of posters and speak with the authors.
 All poster presenters are expected to remain near their posters during this poster session to answer questions other attendees may have

-This year, CMAS will recognize the best poster submitted from each session.
-During each poster session, members of the EAC and the session chair(s) will visit each poster in their session.
-At that time, the poster presenter will be expected to give a brief 1-2 minute synopsis of their poster.
-Winners will be announced during lunch on Wednesday, and prizes will be awarded.
-The best poster from each session will also be recognized on the CMAS web site.
+CMAS will award free registration to the next CMAS conference to the best student-made poster submitted from each day.
+During each poster session, members of the EAC and the session chair(s) will visit each poster in their session, and the poster presenter will be expected to give a brief 1-2 minute synopsis of their poster.
+Winners will be announced during lunch on Wednesday.

-Poster presenters will be required to send a graphic of their poster, in .jpg or .png format, to email@example.com prior to the start of the conference.
+Poster presenters are required to send a graphic of their poster, in .jpg or .png format, to email@example.com prior to the start of the conference.
 All poster presenters also have the option of sending CMAS a PDF of your poster presentation for posting

 on our website.